social-dist0rtion-protocol/website/source/_posts/Planetscape-a-dystopian-escape-game-for-36C3.md

 More information about the [creation][10] and [verification][11] of the proof can be found in the source code.

 ## Marketing
-Given the importance of **operation Planetscape** we wanted to onboard as many people as possible.
+Given the importance of **operation Planetscape**, we wanted to onboard as many people as possible.
 We are not acquainted with custom and traditions of the early 2000<sup id="a1">[1](#f1)</sup> (remember, we are from the future) so we tried three orthogonal strategies to engage with attendees of the Congress.

 ### Personal Envelope
 Before reaching the Congress we handcrafted 35 personal letters and embedded them in envelopes<sup id="a2">[2](#f2)</sup>.
 Each letter contained the text with the call to action to open the website, start the game, and enter the password for *Chapter 0*.
 Three SDP members carried them around the congress to personally onboard attendees of 36C3.
 Handing the envelope was **not** a trivial task and required interaction to assess the willingness of the prospect to participate to the game.
 Remember, we had a limited number of envelopes, so we had to play them carefully.